microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 of the type parameters have been fully specified.
 Non-parameterized interfaces may inherit from concrete interfaces, but they may not inherit from a parameterized interface.

-#### Parameterized Interface Examples

-For example, xlang's foundation types includes a set of parameterized interfaces to represent collections.
+For example, [xlang's foundation types](XDN07%20-%20xlang%20Foundation%20Types) includes a set of parameterized interfaces to represent collections.

 - `IIterable<T>` represents a collection that can be enumerated
 - `IVector<T>` represents a collection that can be randomly accessed